dcallega/First-steps-in-ERA/ERA_func/README.md

 Also, observing the terminal output, you can see as a preconfiguration, that it starts an automatic master.
 What does this mean?
 That if you alter the configuration, you can control both robots from different computers if they use the same software.
 As a default, the IP & port default are http://localhost:11311 but we can modify it following the instructions on the [ERA Wiki for 2 computers](https://github.com/IBM/era/wiki/ERA-in-two-computers).

  #### What Can We Do?
+As we can observe, compared to when the robots do not move and when they do move, the data packet size and frequence do not change.

 ## Troubleshooting
 After trying to execute the bag file, I had problems because the software was asking for two expected inputs: